Climate Change Position Statement

 - Our investments include those that should prove resilient to the impacts of climate change and/or will benefit from the transition to a low-carbon economy (e.g. renewable energy and water-related investments).

-- We offer investment choices that allow our members to avoid or reduce their exposure to thermal coal investments through our Sustainable Balanced and our Direct Investment options.
+- We offer investment choices that allow our members to avoid or reduce their exposure to fossil fuels investments through our Sustainable Balanced and our Direct Investment options.

 - We reduce our own greenhouse emissions by continually assessing and improving the energy efficiency of our offices.

 - Through our Sustainability Committee, we aim to raise awareness of ESG issues, including the potential impacts of climate change, by our staff, members, suppliers and partners.

 We will also monitor emerging risks, research and market practices on climate change in order to respond appropriately in our investment activities to ensure the best financial outcomes for members.